 15. AM/FM/CD: Press AM/FM to select a radio frequency.
-Press while in tape or CD mode to return to radio mode.
+Press while radio mode.
 Press CD to enter CD mode and to play a CD already in the system.
 Press AM/FM to switch between AM, FM1, or FM2 memory preset stations.
 Press the CD control to toggle between CD and DVD (if equipped).